Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - An attached business or workshop area

-- A custom RV bay
+- A custom RV garage

 - Special accessibility features

-- A highly specific exterior look
+- A very specific exterior look

 The Middle Ground: Modifying a Stock Plan